The Principal Dev – Masterclass for Tech Leads

 Update UniGetUI

 UniGetUI has a built-in autoupdater.
-However, it can also be updated like any other package within UniGetUI (since UniGetUI is available from WinGet, Scoop and Chocolatey).
+On Windows, it can also be updated like any other package within UniGetUI when installed through WinGet, Scoop, or Chocolatey.

 Features